oxc-project/javascript-parser-in-rust/blog/rome.md

 - Join the [Discord Server](https://discord.com/invite/rome) for inquiries

 :::info
-The JavaScript / TypeScript parser is 99% complete, the best way to help is to test Rome in your own codebase or take a look at the [issues on Github](https://github.com/rome/tools/issues).
+The JavaScript / TypeScript parser is 99% complete, the best way to help is to test Rome in your own codebases or take a look at the [issues on Github](https://github.com/rome/tools/issues).
 :::